ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 : mandatory

-: The Nonce (number used once) is a number intended to be unique and intended to be effectivly infeasible to guess.
-In this reference interaction model it MUST be provided by the Verifier and MUST be used as a proof of freshness wrt to conveyed evidence ensuring that the result of an attestation activity was created recently (i.e. triggered by the challange emitted by the Verifier).
-As such the Nonce MUST be part of the signed claimed set that composes the attestation evidence send by the Attestor to the Verifier.
+: The Nonce (number used once) is a number intended to be unique and intended to be effectiviely infeasible to guess.
+In this reference interaction model it MUST be provided by the Verifier and MUST be used as a proof of freshness, with respect to conveyed evidence ensuring that the result of an attestation activity was created recently (i.e. triggered by the challange emitted by the Verifier).
+As such, the Nonce MUST be part of the signed claim set that composes the attestation evidence sent by the Attestor to the Verifier.

-Shared Secret Identifier:
+Shared Secret ID:

 : mandatory

-: An identifier that MUST be associated with the shared secret, which is used to sign the attestation evidence claim set.
+: An identifier that MUST be associated with the Shared Secret which is used to sign the attestation evidence claim set.

 Attestation Evidence:

 : mandatory

-: The signed minimal claim set that is required to euaable integrity proofing of the corresponding Attestor's characteritics.
-Examples of claims included in attestation evidence are claims about sensor data, policies that are active on the system entity, versions of a platform's composite firmware, currently running software instance, routing tables, or information about a local time source.
-Attestation evidence must be cryptographically bound to the Nonce provided by the
-Verifier, the Identity of the Attestee, as well as to the Shared Secret identified by the Shared Secret ID.
+: The signed minimal claim set that is required to enable integrity proving of the corresponding characteritics of the Attestor.
+Examples of claims included in attestation evidence are claims about sensor data, policies that are active on the system entity, versions of a platform's composite firmware, running software, routing tables, or information about a local time source.
+Attestation evidence must be cryptographically bound to the Verifier-provided Nonce, the Identity of the Attestor, as well as to the Shared Secret identified by the Shared Secret ID.

-Requested Evidence:
+Additional Info:

 : optional

-: An Attestor MAY provide several additional information or metadata that are relevant to the apraisal conducted be the Verifier in order to proof correctness of the integrity claims created by the Attestor.
-Usually, all information associated with the signed claim set that is available to the Attestor SHOULD be conveyed if additional evidence is requested.
+: An Attestor MAY provide additional information or metadata that are relevant to the appraisal conducted by the Verifier in order to prove correctness of the integrity claims created by the Attestor.
+Usually, all information associated with the signed claim set that is available to the Attestor SHOULD be conveyed.
 This additional information can be composed as complementary signed claim sets or can be encapsulated claim sets in the signed claim set that composes the evidence about integrity.
-This information element is option to enable a minimum size of evidence that MUST be conveyed to the Verifier.
+This information element is optional in order to enable a Verifier to request additional information.
+An Attestor MAY decide whether or not to provide that additional information or not.
+In either case, all additional information MUST be cryptographically bound to the signed claim set.
+An example for additional information that a Verifier can request from an Attestor are (signed) Reference Integrity Measurements (RIMs).

 Identity:

 : mandatory

-: A statement about a distinguishable Attestor made by an entity without accompanying evidence of its validity, used as proof of the identity of the Attestor.
+: A statement about a distinguishable Attestor made by an entity without accompanying evidence of its validity, used as proof of identity.

 # Interaction Model